microsoft/vscode-recipes/Terraform/README.md

 - `resource_group`: Name of the resource group where the Storage Account should be created
 - `container`: Name of the Blob Container within the Blob Storage Account
 - `key`: Name of the Blob used to retrieve/store Terraform's State file
+- `rg_name`: Name of the resource group to be provisioned

 Add the following `shell` task to your tasks.json file: